FinleyOderSo/Stereo-Mix-Visualization-LED-Strip/README.md

 "Display Frequencies" kinda explains itself.

 If it's not working check if your Stereo Mix is showing you feedback when you're playing audio: https://i.imgur.com/2jNLP6q.png

 If everything is good with your Stereo Mix, check if the Baudrates you selected in processing and on your Arduino are the same.
 If you only see a gray Frame maybe you selected the wrong com port (just try all from 0-10) or you maybe didn't downloaded the Font.

+When it's still not working though, send me your problem.